 Taro's face lit up and she rushed past Jiro out into the corridor.
 "It's my things from the Ghost!" she exclaimed.
 She knelt beside the dolly and began sorting through the objects mixed in with wadded fabric.

-"After Sam and Jerad left, I happened to look over at the other ship and saw your old crewmates tossing your stuff out onto the tarmac.
+"After Sam and Jerad left, I happened to look over at some commotion at the other ship and saw your old crewmates tossing your stuff out onto the tarmac.
 I grabbed a flatbed from our hold and went to retrieve the stuff they abandoned."

 "Did they give you any trouble for getting it?"
 Taro asked.